 Şomcuta Mare: The medical screening is done by the medical doctor of IGI-DAI.
 It is basically a general consultation which includes the medical history, taking the pulse, heart rate and visual check-up to check scars.
 This is usually done with the help of the AIDRom cultural facilitator or in English.
 Somcuta Mare is the only centre that has never had a psychologist.
 The position is still vacant.

 In Bucharest, according to the medical doctor, the medical screening is conducted by her and the nurse when the asylum seekers are accommodated in the centre.
-They are visible checked if they present any signs of eczema, rabies, lice and a medical record is drawn up.
+They are visibly checked to see if they present any signs of eczema, rabies, lice and a medical record is drawn up.
 In case of medical issues, the asylum seekers are referred to the Ministry of Internal Affairs hospitals.
 The screening is conducted without the assistance of an interpreter, or sometimes with the help of the cultural facilitator, who is present on weekdays.

 From 26 September 2020 until December 2022 the ICAR Foundation is implementing the project “Health Insurance for Asylum Seekers in Romania (ASIG – RO)” in partnership with AIDRom.
 Under this project at least 432 asylum seekers will benefit from medical services and at least 216 asylum seekers will benefit from specialized psychological assistance and counselling.

 The Asylum Act provides for the right of asylum seekers with special needs to receive adequate health care.
 In practice, the ICAR Foundation is the only organisation with the necessary experience in providing psychological assistance to torture survivors and traumatised asylum seekers in all the reception centres.